 3.2 Physical Conditions Across the LOC Plane

 To understand the optimally emitting cloud plane further, we analyze the dependence of electron temperature on location in the nH and φH plane.
 In Figure 3, we have plotted contours of Te at the face of the gas cloud.
-The teal lines represent increments of 0.2 dex, while the black lines represent increments of 1 dex.
+The red lines represent increments of 0.2 dex, while the black lines represent increments of 1 dex.
 Note that though in Figure 3, we show temperatures that fall below the cut-off temperature of 4000 K, these have negligible contributions to the spectrum overall because they are stopped after one zone.
+[IN ORDER TO REMAIN CONSISTENT WITH THE OTHER FIGURES, SHOULD WE CHANGE THIS TO A COLOR MAP?]

 In Figure 3, we also show a sample of ionization parameter contours.
 Since the ionization parameter is dependent on both φH and nH (as described in § 3.1.4), contours of the ionization parameter create constant sloped lines on our grid.
 As seen in the figure, temperature increases with increasing U, reaching a peak of 107 K. It should be noted that there is not a strong relationship between nH and Te , but that certain heating and cooling mechanisms do change slightly along constant U values (K97).
 This produces the slight variation in temperature along the U contour lines.